Boulder08/chunknorris/README.md

 - Example: --noiselevel 20
 - Default: 0

-**--luma-bias**, **--luma-bias-strength** and **--luma-bias-midpoint**: Define the parameters for the luma bias modification in aomenc-lavish.
-See https://www.desmos.com/calculator/nwxoa44sie (lower y means less compression)
+**--luma-bias-strength**: Defines the low luma bias strength in aomenc-lavish and svt-av1-psy.
-- Example: --luma-bias 10
+- Example: --luma-bias-strength 13
 - Default: None

 **--variance-boost-strength**: Defines the strength of variance boost for low and medium contrast blocks.
-See https://gitlab.com/AOMediaCodec/SVT-AV1/-/issues/2105 for more details.
 The default value is good in most cases, try 3 if the material has more contrast variance.
 - Example: --variance-boost-strength 3
 - Default: 2